patrickpai/patrickbuf/README.md

     2. write an in-memory template instance to disk, as binary
     3. read into memory a template instance that's stored as binary on disk

-## `.pbdefn`
+## `.pbdefn` template files

-Template files should be created with the `.pbdefn` extension.

-Here's what an example `Date.pbdefn` file might look like:
+A template file contains one *template*, which is a description of some related data.
+For example, here's what a `Date.pbdefn` file might look like:

 ```
 Date